js910924/Ptt_Beauty_Crawler/README.md

 2019.06.18

 > Use multithreading to download pictures and made some change to improve efficiency.
+>
+> Set default path where BeautyCrawler.py is.

 ## Instructions
 1. set path in function getArticles